Privacy Statement

 Legitimate Basis for Collecting and Processing Personal Data

 We consider the processing of your personal data for the above purposes to be either necessary for us to comply with a legal obligation (such as to administer visa applications); necessary for the performance of tasks we carry out in the public interest (such as admissions research); or as necessary for legitimate interests of the College or third parties in operating this institution and providing education, when it does not outweigh your rights to privacy.
 The College may also obtain specific, written consent as a legitimate basis for collecting and/or processing personal data.
-The College may also rely on any other legitimate basis for processing permitted under the GDPR, and will inform you as required.
+The College may also rely on any other legitimate basis for processing, and will inform you as required.

-• Object to processing of personal data;
+• The right to object to processing of personal data;

-• Portability of personal data;
+• The right to portability of personal data;

 • The right to file a complaint with a supervisory authority appointed by an EU member state for the purpose of receiving complaints;

-Third Party Disclosure
+I. Third Party Disclosure

 Luther College may share your personal data with third parties as follows: